cornelism/mixins/README.md

 ## TO DO

-1. test grid
-2. improve UI: tooltips, buttons, animation, ...
+1. improve UI: tooltips, buttons, animation, ...
-3. convert to scss and less (or use gulp converter ?)
+2. convert to scss and less (or use gulp converter ?)